lll-jy/irgv2/docs/UserGuide.md

 add processing code for their own databases in this package.

+# Config Preparation

+All configure-able settings have default settings, so it's OK to not provide any configurations.
+However, it is suggested to at least specify some for better performance.
+Details on how to prepare configurations throughout all stages (training, generation, and evaluation) can be found in [configuration](./configuration).

 # Training

 ## Preparation

 1. Make sure the database configuration file is prepared.
-1. Make sure the data content of each table is saved in one directory and named nicely.
+2. Make sure the data content of each table is saved in one directory and named nicely.
-1. Make sure paths of the cached database directories, log directories, and checkpoint directories exist up to the level of the directories directly holding these directories, and these directories do not contain unwanted and/or un-overridable information.
+3. Make sure paths of the cached database directories, log directories, and checkpoint directories exist up to the level of the directories directly holding these directories, and these directories do not contain unwanted and/or un-overridable information.